This page contains the complete documentation for pbqff as a single HTML

 """

-If renamed just to template
+If renamed just to template, the hybrid_template

 would serve as an F12-DZ template itself.